ricsalvares/ie_statement/README.md

 I used `devise` to managed it, by just following the "get started" steps, this could be revisited in order to be configured properly.

 ## Disclaimer
-Perhaps there are more things to be improved, especially related (but not limited) to the UI but those above are those I think would have priority to be attacked.
+- Perhaps there are more things to be improved, especially related (but not limited) to the UI but those above are those I think would have priority to be attacked.
+- All the commits were pushed to `main` just because it's a simple exercise, in a real world situation I don't do it.